senthilcaesar/diabetes-nutrition-app/rag/README.md

 3. The model analyzes the question and improves it by:

    - Correcting grammar and spelling errors
-   - Adding relevant medical terminology
-   - Making the question more specific and detailed
+   - Make the question simple and easy to understand
-   - Ensuring the question is clear and unambiguous
+   - Ensuring the question is clear
    - Preserving the original intent

 4. Returns both the improved question and an explanation of the changes